Mute swan: In popular culture

 The mute swan has been the national bird of Denmark since 1984.
 Before that, the skylark was considered Denmark's national bird (since 1960).

 The fairy tale "The Ugly Duckling" by Hans Christian Andersen tells the story of a cygnet ostracised by his fellow barnyard fowl because of his perceived unattractiveness.
 To his delight (and to the surprise of others), he matures into a graceful swan, the most beautiful bird of all.

 Today, the British Monarch retains the right to ownership of all unmarked mute swans in open water, but King Charles III exercises his ownership only on certain stretches of the Thames and its surrounding tributaries.
 This ownership is shared with the Vintners' and Dyers' Companies, who were granted rights of ownership by the Crown in the 15th century.

 The mute swans in the moat at the Bishop's Palace, near Wells Cathedral in Wells, England, have for centuries been trained to ring bells using strings attached to them to beg for food.
 Two swans are still able to ring for lunch.

-The pair of swans in the Boston Public Garden are named Romeo and Juliet after the Shakespearean couple; however, it was found that both of them are females.
+Romeo and Juliet, the pair of swans that reside in the Boston Public Garden, are named after the Shakespearean couple; however, it was found that both of them are females shortly after the legal recognition of same-sex marriage in Massachusetts.

 While The Sydney Swans Football Club earned their nickname from the many players they recruited from Western Australia in the 1930s (the black swan being the State's Badge and Bird), the Football Club adopted the mute swan as their symbol as it matched their red and white team colours.
 The swan's plumage on the logo is designed to replicate the sails of the Sydney Opera House.